Troubleshooting SSH on Linodes

-This guide presents troubleshooting strategies for when you can't connect to your Compute Instance via SSH.
-If you currently cannot ping your Compute Instance, then your server also likely has more basic connection issues.
+This guide presents troubleshooting strategies for when you can't connect to your Linode via SSH.
+If you currently cannot ping your Linode, then your server also likely has more basic connection issues.
 If this is the case, you should instead follow the Troubleshooting basic connection issues guide.
-If you restore basic networking to your Compute Instance but still can't access SSH, return to this guide.
+If you restore basic networking to your Linode but still can't access SSH, return to this guide.

 If you can access SSH but not other services, refer to the Troubleshooting web servers, databases, and other services guide.